bryan-lott/infoscan/README.md

 Definitely not in a working state at the moment.
 Web dev is not my strong point so I'm using this project to learn a bit about it.

 ## project concept
 Humans are great at pattern recognition, computers not as much.
 So, leverage human pattern recognition to find words in text that shouldn't be there.
+Over time build up a list of known good and known bad strings.
+This can, at some future point, be used as a training set for machine learning.

+The current use case is finding PII (names, SS#'s, phone #'s, addresses, etc) in freeform text.
+As a developer syntax highlighting is a huge help when I'm reading or writing code.
+There's no reason why we can't provide a syntax highlight for known good or bad words.

 - Import a csv of words.
   -  It's a specific format currently, making it dynamic will be a future enhancement.